joemoose/psiops/docs/combat.md

 | 17–20 | 0 | 5 |
 | 21+ | 0 | 6 |

-The number of attacks per round determines how many individual opponents the mob can attack during its turn in a single combat round.
+The number of attacks per round determines how many individual opponents the mob can attack during its turn.
 If there are fewer opponents than the mob's number of attacks, the remaining attacks are wasted.

 !!! note